-Budget monitoring reports for the current accounting period (calendar year) in question must be submitted to the MFA by 1 October (current year), and by 15 April (covering the previous calendar year), c.f. annual cycle below.
-The budget monitoring reports are interim unaudited financial statements comparing actual expenditures to the initial approved and revised budget for the accounting period (calendar year) in question.
-The budget monitoring report (Annex 3) must be drawn up to the same level of detail as the detailed outcome based budget (Annex 2) including any additional countries/countries added during the project period.
+Budget monitoring reports must be submitted to the MFA by 15 April, c.f. annual cycle below.
+The budget monitoring reports are interim unaudited financial statements comparing actual expenditures to the initial approved and revised budget for the accounting period in question.
+The budget monitoring report (Annex 3) must be drawn up to the same level of detail as the detailed outcome based budget (Annex 2).